baldoinov/tweets-sentiment-analysis/README.md

     ├── setup.py             <- makes project pip installable (pip install -e .) so src can be imported ├── src                  <- Source code for use in this project.
     │   │
-    │   ├─ build_dataset.py  <- Scripts to download or generate data
+    │   ├─ build_dataset.py  <- Script to download or generate data
-    │   ├─ build_features.py <- Scripts to turn raw data into features for modeling
-    │   ├─ train.py          <- Scripts to train models
+    │   ├─ train.py          <- Script to train model
-    │   ├─ predict.py        <- Scripts to use trained models to make predictions
+    │   ├─ streamlit_app.py  <- Script to use trained models to make predictions
     │   └─ visualize.py      <- Script to create exploratory and results oriented visualizations
     │